 It can be helpful to identify possible increases in your usual day-to-day bills that could occur from participating in cancer treatment.
 Will you need to hire extra child care, eldercare, or pet care?
 Will you have a change in the type of groceries you need to buy?
 Will you need to take taxis for a while instead of the bus?

-Step 2 – See What Bills can be Negotiated (and do it)
+Step 2 – See What Bills Can be Negotiated (and do it)

 If you anticipate that during your cancer treatment you will have difficulty making your bill payments on time (or if you find you are already behind), then consider negotiating the terms of certain bills.
 Most utility companies (e.g. electric, wireless, water) and credit card companies will negotiate their terms of payment based on sudden illness.
 It is important to speak to these companies before you get behind in payments.
 If you are not already on a budget payment system, speak to them about this option.